 A new declaration line is inserted in the file when the chrom value changes, when a gap is encountered (requiring a new start value), or when the step interval changes.

 Data lines The first data value below the header shows the score corresponding to the position specified in the header.
 Subsequent score values step along the assembly in one-base intervals.
-The score shows the posterior probability that phastCons's phylogenetic hidden Markov model (HMM) is in its most-conserved state at that base position.
+The score shows the posterior probability that the phylogenetic hidden Markov model (HMM) of phastCons is in its most-conserved state at that base position.

 When uncompressed, the data file contains two columns:

 294 0.0953 295 0.0948 296 0.0943 297 0.0936 298 0.0929 299 0.0921